ravendb/bootcamp/src/unit2/lesson2/README.md

 }
 ````

-> PRO TIP: Use the `Format Maps and Reduce tool` to get a nice formatting of your code.
+> PRO TIP: Use the `Format` to get a nice formatting of your code.
 You will receive an
 error message if there is something wrong.

 In the expression, `docs` represents the entire collection of documents